dazcona/user2code2vec/README.md

 Embeddings for Profiling Students Based on Distributional Representations of Source Code.

-Full research paper presented at Learning Analytics & Knowledge 2019 Conference in AZ, USA
+Full research paper presented at Learning Analytics & Knowledge 2019 Conference in AZ, USA ([LAK 2019](https://lak19.solaresearch.org/))

+Please consider [citing](data/citations/azcona2019user2code2vec.bib) this paper if you use any of the work.

 ## Representations